-To use the methodology of local working (LWG) groups to investigate skills needed by cultural entrepreneurs and to draw a Methodological Guide comprising of Didactical notes, Cultural Entrepreneurship characteristics, Management of cultural enterprise and Implementation Strategy as well

-- as piloting and assessing the Guide. - To develop a blended learning course with a Learning Outcome Matrix (LOM).
-The course will mainly address youth educators and stakeholders' staff supporting young people bringing into life their cultural entrepreneurial initiatives. - To implement a transnational trainers' training workshop and - piloting in all participating countries to evaluate the course. - To build a platform containing e-learning materials and FACE for toolkits e.g., forum experiences exchanging and getting help, repository resources etc., which will be pilot tested in all participating countries. - To ensure the continuity and expansion of the project results after the project ends through dissemination and exploitation efforts during the whole of projects' lifetime and beyond.
+- working groups (LWG) to investigate skills needed by cultural entrepreneurs and to draw a Methodological Guide comprising of Didactical notes, Cultural Entrepreneurship characteristics, Management of cultural enterprise and Implementation Strategy as well as piloting and assessing the Guide. - To develop a blended learning course with a Learning Outcome Matrix (LOM).
+The course will mainly address youth educators and stakeholders' staff supporting young people bringing into life their cultural entrepreneurial initiatives. - To implement a transnational trainers' training workshop and piloting in all participating countries to evaluate the course. - To build a platform containing e-learning materials and FACE toolkits e.g., forum for exchanging experiences and getting help, repository of resources etc., which will be pilot tested in all participating countries. - To ensure the continuity and expansion of the project results after the project ends through dissemination and exploitation efforts during the whole of projects' lifetime and beyond.